 Other parts that you will need:

 While you are waiting for your Amazon stuff to arrive, you can learn about ThingSpeak.

 ThingSpeak is where we are going to store the data collected by our thing and where we can see the data that we collected.
 Visit ThingSpeak.com and Sign Up for an account.
-This will just take a minute and user accounts are free.
+This will just take a minute, and the user accounts are free.
 Once you have a user account, you need to create a channel.
 ThingSpeak channels are where data gets stored.
 Create a new channel by selecting Channels, My Channels, and then New Channel.
-Name the channel, “ESP8266 Signal Strength” and name Field 1, “RSSI”.
+Name the channel “ESP8266 Signal Strength” and name Field 1 “RSSI”.
 Click “Save Channel” at the bottom to finish the process.